intervene-EU-H2020/prspipe/README.md

 This will run ancestry scoring, identify individuals with EUR ancestry, and perform predictions and hyper-parameter tuning for those individuals.

 # Documentation

+This part of the documentation will lead you through all steps of the pipeline, including setting it up for new phenotypes.

 ### Step 1: Obtain a copy of this workflow

 1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).